-The OAG will reimburse the Provider for contractual services and/or availability to provide services for the entire Time of Performance, as set forth in Article 3 of this Agreement, and completed in accordance with the terms and conditions of this Agreement.
-The total sum of monies available for reimbursement to the Provider for services provided will not exceed \$460,789.00.
+The OAG will reimburse the Provider for contractual services and/or availability to provide services for the entire time of performance, as set forth in Article 3 of this Agreement, and completed in accordance with the terms and conditions of this Agreement.
+The total sum of monies available for reimbursement to the Provider for services provided will not exceed \$357,045.00.

-"Availability to Provide Services" is defined as maintaining sufficient capacity to assist victims during the Provider's core business hours throughout the Time of Performance, as set forth in Article 3 of this Agreement.
-Core business hours are between 8:00 a.m. to 6:00 p.m., Monday through Friday, unless otherwise approved as alternative core business hours by the OAG.
+"Availability to Provide Services" is defined as maintaining sufficient capacity to assist victims during the Provider's business hours throughout the Agreement term.
+Provider's business hours should be set during standard business work hours, which are between 8:00 a.m. to 6:00 p.m.
+Monday through Friday, unless otherwise approved as alternative standard business work hours by the OAG.
 Employee leave earned under this grant period is reimbursable; however, the Provider must continue to maintain sufficient capacity to assist victims.